Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 In the demo video at 0:08, Mickael purposely places the folded USD 20 bill between two plates.

-Then move the bill up and down the plates, as if that is how the trick is performed.
+He then moves the bill up and down the plates to suggest that is how the trick works.

 Then again at 0:41, when he pulls the 1000 Yen note from between the pair of plates.